Authing/docs/docs/en/connections/welink/README.md

-# WeLink Social Login
+# WeLink Enterprise Login

 <LastUpdated/>

 ## Introduction

-- **Overview**：WeLink social login is a secure login for users to third-party applications or websites using WeLink as their identity source.
-By configuring and enabling WeLink's social login in Authing, you can quickly obtain WeLink's basic open information through Authing and help users achieve password-free login.
+- **Overview**：WeLink enterprise login is a secure login for users to third-party applications or websites using WeLink as their identity source.
+By configuring and enabling WeLink's enterprise login in Authing, you can quickly obtain WeLink's basic open information through Authing and help users achieve password-free login.
 - **Application scenarios**: PC Website
 - **End-User Preview**: